Slack

 • Admins can synchronize or unselect any Slack public channel by clicking on Add / Remove data from the Dust Slack connection panel.

-To ensure your assistant answers by default whenever a user summons @dust, set up your assistant as Shared or Company, then toggle right the Slack integration setting and select the channel you want to link to your assistant.
+To ensure your agent answers by default whenever a user summons @dust, set up your agent as Shared or Company, then toggle right the Slack integration setting and select the channel you want to link to your agent.

 Untitled